jeremyomer/KidneyExchange.jl/README.md

 - `CPLEX`: use exclusively CPLEX (_requires a licensed installation of CPLEX_)
 - `Gurobi`: use exclusively Gurobi (_requires a licensed installation of Gurobi_)

 Some parameters of the solvers (e.g. the number of threads used by the solver) can be set when calling the constructors of the parameters used by the desired algorithm.
-Additional details are given in the documentation of [MIP_params](https://jeremyomer.github.io/KidneyExchange.jl/dev/types/#KidneyExchange.MIP_params) and [BP_params](https://jeremyomer.github.io/KidneyExchange.jl/dev/types/#KidneyExchange.BP_params).
+Additional details are given in the documentation of [MIP_params](https://jeremyomer.github.io/KidneyExchange.jl/dev/types/#KidneyExchange.MIP_params) for MIP approaches and [BP_params](https://jeremyomer.github.io/KidneyExchange.jl/dev/types/#KidneyExchange.BP_params) for branch-and-price algorithms.

 Packages Clp, Cbc, Gurobi and CPLEX are not included among the dependencies so they must be added and loaded (with using) if you wish to use one of them.
 This was necessary due to some compatibility issues with Clp and Cbc, and because CPLEX and Gurobi require a licensed installation.

-## Basic usage
+## Basic usage (with Julia REPL)

 Below, we give some examples of the basic usage of the package.
 All the functions that are called below and the other callable functions are also described in the [documentation](https://jeremyomer.github.io/KidneyExchange.jl/dev/) of the package.
 This documentation includes the description of the input and output parameters of each function.